ngripon/vip-ivp/doc/website/docs/system_building/from_source.md

 ## Temporal functions

 Temporal Variables can also be created from a temporal function.
-Input a single argument function into `create_source()`:
+Input a single argument function into `temporal()`:

 ```python
 import numpy as np